Key Takeaways

 And that you can act on them independently.

-Taking the initiative often leads to solutions to problems.
+Taking the initiative often leads to problem-solving.

 It also leads to process improvements for the team.
 This benefits the department and organization.